The Four Just Men

 The working title was "The Victory."
 It was directed by Basil Dearden.

 A sports car drives up to a huge mansion.
-An American alights to meet his three "cutthroat" friends.
-However Tim notices one member of their old wartime group is missing, Colonel Cyril Bacon (Anthony Bushell).
+An American alights to meet his "cutthroat" friends.
+However Tim Collier notices one member of their old wartime group is missing, Colonel Cyril Bacon (Anthony Bushell).
+He died last week.

-Bacon's recorded voice reminds them of their last "wee bit dangerous" mission together.
+Bacon's eerie voice echoes round the place, It's a recording by him reminding them of their last "wee bit dangerous" mission together.
 Their job had been to demolish a bridge to prevent the Nazis from reaching the Allied landing beach.

-The time 05.00 - less than an hour for Sgt Ryder to fix the charges.
+The time 05.00- less than an hour for Sgt Ryder to fix the charges.
 A sentry is distracted by a 'drunken' Italian patriot, Poccari, and Tim Collier, even though he's a mere journalist, volunteers to take the sentry's post.
 But things start to go wrong when a German patrol drives up to the bridge.
-Collier's lack of German triggers a shoot-out in which he is injured.
+Collier's lack of German triggers a shoot-out in which he is wounded in the leg.

-But as they return to base they see the many orphaned as a result of war.
+But as they return to base they see the awful horrors of war, many orphaned innocent children.

 The Colonel's recorded voice turns them to the theme of injustice.
 That's why the four are present today.
 "To you four I make a bequest, a substantial sum of money in the Bank of England.
 It is deposited there in the name of Justice.
 Wherever man suffers unjustly, where moral law is ignored, where tyranny rules, pledge this one to the other, that as we fought injustice before together, you will continue to fight it each in your own way, in your own place.
 I know I have made no mistake in calling you here for you are the Men."

-It was a good if difficult idea to begin the series with all the stars, but sadly this is the only episode with them all appearing together.
+It was a good if difficult idea to begin the series with all the stars, but sadly this is the only episode with them all working together.
+(Only one other story features all four, but in this, as all the others, it's really a case of One Just Man.
+The other story which includes them all is Vittorio de Sica in The Night of The Precious Stones.)

 4 Just Men